ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

     result = trainer.fit()

-Ray Train lets you use native experiment tracking libraries by customizing the tracking logic inside the ``train_func`` function.
+Ray Train lets you use native experiment tracking libraries by customizing the tracking logic inside the :ref:`train_func<train-overview-training-function>` function.
 In this way, you can port your experiment tracking logic to Ray Train with minimal changes.

 Getting Started
 ===============